-A few points that haven’t been made overly obvious about these new regulations at first glance:
+A few points that may not be obvious about these new regulations at first glance:

 - The new wheel regulations apply to mass start events only (e.g. Road races, Criteriums, (track???)).